zlach/Interview/README.md

 - Unit tests with Jest and React Testing Library (** Bonus Points)
 - Table displaying content as you add

+### Instructions
+ - Clone the repository on to your local machine
+ - Create a new branch
+ - Push that branch up and make an initial commit to mark your start time
+ - Once complete Submit a pull request

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).